top of page

 The thing is, most people don’t realize how draining it can be to always be creating something.
 I can’t vouch for photography, acting, sketching, or really any other kind of art besides writing and music, but I do know that those two arts are hard.

 Take writing, for example.
-There is nothing simple about that.
+There's nothing simple about that.
 It’s not just coming up with an idea and writing it down in a way that makes sense.
 You have to constantly develop that idea, cut it, mold it, and refine it until it’s good enough that people want to read your book.
 You need to be aware of cliches, plot holes, flat characters, conflicting timelines, your facts (whether historical, medical, or otherwise), and believability.
 Oh, and while you’re at it, keep an eye on your grammar, prose, and story structure.
 Make sure that your themes fit the story and are clear without being too clear or over the readers’ heads.
 You’ll need between 10-15 beta readers to catch the things that your brain skips over because you’ve spent too long on that one story.
 And because of that, you’ll need to make sure that you’re distanced from your work so when they critique every detail or tell you that your story just isn't good enough, you don’t get your feelings hurt.
 Also, you’re going to need to learn how to write a story blurb, a pitch, a query letter, and other publishing things like marketing, talking to agents, and business skills.

 At first glance, it may seem like a lot of overwhelming work.
 Who has time to do all that?
 Is it even possible?